Science New Wave Fund III

 How much funding is available?

 For this cycle, we do not set a fixed funding amount.
-Each project is evaluated individually based on its scope and needs.
+Support ranges from $1,500 to $15,000, depending on project scope and needs.
 Applicants are encouraged to have additional sources of support in place and not rely solely on the Science New Wave Fund unless clearly justified.
 Please note that awarded amounts may differ from requested amounts depending on available funds and overall allocation.

 At what stage should my film be?